theron-wang/otr4j/README.md

 * _otr4j supports message lengths up to 2^31._
 Message sizes in OTR are defined as 4-byte _unsigned_.
 Due to Java's signed integer types, this implementation currently uses a signed integer.
 Therefore, the highest bit of the message length is interpreted as sign bit.
 Lengths over 2^31 are unsupported.
 * _Message are not queued up._
-messages will be rejected while the connection is being established.
+Messages will be rejected while the connection is being established.
 Once the secure connection is established, message can again be sent.

 # Contributing / Help needed